Steve Alexander (businessman): Background

+Film Producing

+In 2023, Steve Alexander was the executive producer of the mystery film The Secret Art of Human Flight which had its world premiere at the Tribeca Film Festival.
+He also played the role of the therapist.

+In 2025, Steve Alexander signed on as the executive producer of the upcoming movie Nuur, a film adaptation of the novel, The Youth of God, by Somali-Canadian author Hassan Ghedi Santur, who also wrote the screenplay.
+Lula Ali Ismaïl is signed on to direct.

 Public service

 By appointment of San Diego Mayor Roger Hedgecock, and subsequent re-appointment by Mayors Maureen O'Connor and Susan Golding, Steve Alexander served as a San Diego City Park and Recreation Commissioner and chairman of San Diego's Mission Bay Park Committee for eight years.
 His work resulted in the completion of the Mission Bay Park Master Plan in August 1994, resulting in an Orchid Award from the San Diego Architectural Foundation for its public outreach success.

 In 1982, Governor Jerry Brown appointed Steve Alexander to the Board of Behavioral Sciences, the state agency that regulates licensed marriage and family therapists, licensed clinical social workers and licensed educational psychologists, where he also served as the board's president during his term.
 He was appointed to the Medical Board of California in 2001, the state agency responsible for licensing and regulating over 120,000 physicians in California, by Governor Gray Davis, and then re-appointed by Governor Arnold Schwarzenegger in 2004.
 Alexander was elected as the first public member Medical Board President in ten years in 2006.

 In 2010, Governor Schwarzenegger appointed Alexander to the California State Athletic Commission as a California Boxing Commissioner.
 He was one of the five boxing commissioners that voted to deny a new license for Antonio Margarito after he was caught with plaster inserts in his gloves.

+In 2025, Steve Alexander joined the board of The Museum at Bethel Woods, located on the historic site of the original Woodstock festival.
+The museum is part of the Bethel Woods Center for the Arts and is dedicated to preserving the memory of the Woodstock music festival.